 RHEL/CentOS7 includes versions of WebKitGTK+3 (the package "webkit3.x86\64") and WebKit2GTK+3 (the package "webkit4.x86\64") within the official release repositories.
-Both of these are compatible with ACE when running on RHEL /CentOS7.
+Both of these are compatible with ACE when running on RHEL/CentOS7.
 Both of these packages are often installed by default.

-When using GTK3, if browser problems are experienced, it might be necessary to force WebKit2 to be disabled
+When using GTK3, if browser problems are experienced, it might be necessary to force WebKit2 to be disabled.
 WebKit2 support is only available in combination with GTK+3 support, and thus requires the "modern" UI framework available in ACE v7.1 and later.

-On GTK+3, ACE will use WebKit2 by default when found.
-If problems are experienced, users might find it necessary to force ACE to use the older, more stable WebKit(1) instead, by disabling WebKit2 support.
+On GTK+3, ACE uses WebKit2 by default when found.
+If problems are experienced (exit code 13 in Linux can occur due to a WebKit2/GTK+3 crash), users might find it necessary to force ACE to use the older, more stable WebKit(1) instead, by forcibly disabling ACE's WebKit2 support.

-Setting the system environment variable "SWT\WEBKIT2=0" before running ace will disallow WebKit2 and thus force ACE to use the older WebKit(1) support.
-With GTK+2, requiring the package "webkitgtk.x86\64" (on RHEL/CentOS6), while with GTK+3, requires the package "webkitgtk3.x86\64" (on RHEL/CentOS7).
+Setting the following system environment variable before running ACE will disallow WebKit2 and thus force ACE to use the older WebKit(1) support:

+SWT\WEBKIT2=0

+Using GTK+2 requires the package "webkitgtk.x86\64" (on RHEL/CentOS6), while using GTK+3 requires the package "webkitgtk3.x86\64" (on RHEL/CentOS7).